deckhouse/deckhouse/ee/candi/cloud-providers/openstack/docs/LAYOUTS.md

 kind: OpenStackClusterConfiguration
 layout: Standard
 standard:
-  internalNetworkCIDR: 192.168.199.0/24                   # required
+  internalNetworkCIDR: 192.168.199.0/24         # Required.
-  internalNetworkDNSServers:                              # required
+  internalNetworkDNSServers:                    # Required.
   - 8.8.8.8
   - 4.2.2.2
-  internalNetworkSecurity: true|false                     # optional, default true
+  internalNetworkSecurity: true|false           # Optional, default true.
-  externalNetworkName: shared                             # required
+  externalNetworkName: shared                   # Required.
   bastion:
-    zone: ru2-b                                           # optional
+    zone: ru2-b                                 # Optional.
-    volumeType: fast-ru-2b                                # optional
+    volumeType: fast-ru-2b                      # Optional.
     instanceClass:
-      flavorName: m1.large                                # required
+      flavorName: m1.large                      # Required.
-      imageName: ubuntu-20-04-cloud-amd64                 # required
+      imageName: ubuntu-20-04-cloud-amd64       # Required.
-      rootDiskSize: 50                                    # optional, local disk is used if not specified
+      # Optional, local disk is used if not specified.
+      rootDiskSize: 50
       additionalTags:
-        severity: critical                                # optional
+        severity: critical                      # Optional.
-        environment: production                           # optional
+        environment: production                 # Optional.
 masterNodeGroup:
   replicas: 3
   instanceClass:
-    flavorName: m1.large                                  # required
+    flavorName: m1.large                        # Required.
-    imageName: ubuntu-18-04-cloud-amd64                   # required
+    imageName: ubuntu-18-04-cloud-amd64         # Required.
-    rootDiskSize: 50                                      # optional, local disk is used if not specified
+    # Optional, local disk is used if not specified.
+    rootDiskSize: 50
-    additionalSecurityGroups:                             # optional, additional security groups
+    # Optional, additional security groups.
+    additionalSecurityGroups:
     - sec_group_1
     - sec_group_2
     additionalTags:
       severity: critical
       environment: production
-  volumeTypeMap:                                          # required, volume type map for etcd and kubernetes certs (always use fastest disk supplied by provider).
+  # Required, volume type map for etcd and kubernetes certs
+  # (always use fastest disk supplied by provider).
+  volumeTypeMap:
-    ru-1a: fast-ru-1a                                     # If rootDiskSize specified than this volume type will be also used for master root volume
+    # If rootDiskSize specified than this volume type will
+    # be also used for master root volume.
+    ru-1a: fast-ru-1a
     ru-1b: fast-ru-1b
     ru-1c: fast-ru-1c
 nodeGroups:
 - name: front
   replicas: 2
   instanceClass:
-    flavorName: m1.small                                  # required
+    flavorName: m1.small                        # Required.
-    imageName: ubuntu-18-04-cloud-amd64                   # required
+    imageName: ubuntu-18-04-cloud-amd64         # Required
-    rootDiskSize: 20                                      # optional, local disk is used if not specified
+    # Optional, local disk is used if not specified.
+    rootDiskSize: 20
-    configDrive: false                                    # optional, default false, determines if config drive is required during vm bootstrap process.
-It's needed if there is no dhcp in network that is used as default gateway
+    # Optional, default false, determines if config drive is
+    # required during vm bootstrap process.
+It's needed if there
+    # is no dhcp in network that is used as default gateway.
+    configDrive: false
-    mainNetwork: kube                                     # required, network will be used as default gateway
+    # Required, network will be used as default gateway.
+    mainNetwork: kube
-    additionalNetworks:                                   # optional
+    additionalNetworks:                         # Optional.
     - office
     - shared
-    networksWithSecurityDisabled:                         # optional, if there are networks with disabled port security their names must be specified
+    # Optional, if there are networks with disabled port
+    # security their names must be specified.
+    networksWithSecurityDisabled:
     - office
-    floatingIPPools:                                      # optional, list of network pools where to order floating ips
+    # Optional, list of network pools where to order floating IPs.
+    floatingIPPools:
     - public
     - shared
-    additionalSecurityGroups:                             # optional, additional security groups
+    # Optional, additional security groups.
+    additionalSecurityGroups:
     - sec_group_1
     - sec_group_2
   zones: